 - A PDF file of CDS (II) result 2018 will open in a new tab

 - Press Ctrl+F and enter your roll no. in the given space

-- If the roll no. is displayed in the result list it means they have qualified
+- If your roll no. is displayed in the result list it means that you have qualified the test.